 There were a million possible routes.
 I favored flatland, for personal aesthetic preference and for bicycling ease.
 A combined northerly and easterly direction would tend to keep the wind pushing more with me than against me.
 That, too, was for bicycling ease, and also for purposes of auditory comfort: the wind is at least a little less likely to rumble in your ears when it’s behind you.
 Both auditory comfort and wind aid might further benefit if I opted for a fairing that would function as a sail in a tailwind.

 I also wanted some changes of scenery.
-It’s hard to get that with flatland, but I thought that at least I might get transitions from desert to mountain to prairie to farmland.
+It’s hard to get that with flatland, but I thought that at least I might get transitions from desert to prairie to farmland.
 Finally, I wanted free camping.
 I would be carrying my tent and everything on my bike, so I would need a route whose campsites wouldn’t take me too much out of my way.